-Every time you light a cigarette, you may be doing more harm to your body — and specifically, your eyes — than you think.
-People who smoke are more likely to develop thyroid eye disease (TED), and if you have TED, your doctor will likely encourage you to quit smoking.
+Every time you light a cigarette, it can harm your body — especially your eyes — more than you realize.
+People who smoke are more likely to develop thyroid eye disease (TED), and if you have TED, your doctor will probably urge you to quit.

 This article will discuss the link between smoking and TED.
-We’ll explore why smoking negatively affects your TED prognosis and how it makes treatments less effective.
+We’ll explore why smoking can worsen TED and make treatments less effective.
 We’ll also offer tips on how to quit smoking to keep your eyes healthy.
 For more information about smoking and TED, talk to your ophthalmologist (eye specialist).

-TED is an eye disease that often develops in people living with Graves’ disease, an autoimmune condition that causes the thyroid gland to become overactive.
-In people with thyroid eye disease, the immune system also affects the tissue in and around the eyes.
+TED is an eye disease that often develops in people with Graves’ disease, an autoimmune condition that causes the thyroid gland to become overactive.
+In people with TED, the immune system also affects the tissue in and around the eyes.
 You may hear doctors call TED by other names, including “Graves’ ophthalmopathy” or “Graves’ orbitopathy.”

 Studies show that smoking cigarettes is a major risk factor for developing TED.
 Smoking can also affect the severity of your symptoms and how well you respond to treatment.

 People who smoke are far more likely to develop TED than people who don’t.
 The more you smoke, the higher your risk.
-For example, smoking in general doubles your chances of developing TED.
+For example, the British Thyroid Foundation has found that smoking in general doubles your chances of developing TED.
 If you smoke and you’ve had radioactive iodine treatment in the past, your risk quadruples, and if you smoke heavily, you are eight times more likely to develop the condition.

 Cigarette smoke contains thousands of chemicals that damage your eyes, lungs, and blood vessels.
 Some of these chemicals prompt your immune system to overstimulate your thyroid.